aakka7/snake-robot/README.md

   - $ rosrun snakebot forward.py

 ### Notes
+- Gait is now in its own folder outside of `scripts` to remove circular dependencies
 - Coordinates in `forward.py` appear correct from plots
 - ==TODO== Determine why movement not occurring in Gazebo simulation